webix-hub/gitbook-webix-jet/details/plugins.md

 };
 ```

-This is how you can swith the Locale plugin on:
+This is how you can switch the Locale plugin on:

 ```js
 // myapp.js